gnosischain/documentation/docs/specs/bridges/validators/add.md

 * f.
 Set the gas limit **two times larger** than the gas estimator suggests.
 As soon as enough confirmations are received, the method is invoked automatically.
 * g.
 Repeat for the second method - ie `setRequiredSignature`
 * h.
 Switch to the xDai network and select the xDai contract account `0x0d3726e5a9f37234d6b55216fc971d30f150a60f`
 * i.
-Repeat steps b-f to confirm transactions on the xDai chain.
+Repeat steps b-f to confirm transactions on the Gnosis Chain.

 7\) Restart the bridge after the last validator signature is submitted. `sudo service poabridge start`